juliendenize/torchaug/README.md

 - Some CPU/GPU synchronizations cannot be avoided.
 - Batch data augmentations are not completely random, meaning that random parameters are sampled for the whole batch and not each unique component.

 This library aims to remove these issues.
 It acts like a complementary library with Torchvision and does not use the same namespace.
-Still, it follows the same nomenclature as Torchvision with *functional* augmentations and *class* wrappers.
+Still, it follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.

 To be sure to retrieve the same data augmentations as Torchvision, it has been tested on each of its augmentations.

-See [here](augmentations.md) the implemented data augmentations and [here](speed_comparison.md) the speed comparison with Torchvision.
+See [augmentations.md](augmentations.md) for the implemented data augmentations and [speed_comparison.md](speed_comparison.md) for the speed comparison with Torchvision.

 ## How to use